-Given the points discussed in this dataset, it is also worth mentioning that according to Fig. 5, which shows the number of asset exchange operations between the two assets, as we approach the end of 2019, which simultaneously with the outbreak of Covid-19 disease, the number of financial exchanges in this network declines significantly.
-This can also be seen in Figure -6, which as we approach the last days of 2019, the volume of exchanges also decreases.

-Fig. 7 is describing the changes in inventory.
-This feature actually determines the amount of sales of each user on different days.
-In this case, in daily intervals, the difference between the total number of user purchases on that day and the total number of user sales on that day is called the change in inventory [3].
-In Fig. 7, we present the rate of change in inventory of all users who have conducted a Bitcoin (BTC) or Ethereum (ETH) exchange on the network by day.
-One of the main features that this property shows us per user is the level of risk taking characteristic of the network users.
-Based on this, according to the description provided about this feature, if the amount of user purchase is more than the amount of sales, it can be said that the user is investing in the desired asset, or in other words, the user is taking more risk of that asset, and if it is selling that product, it means that the user is releasing that asset, so the user's risk taking level to that asset is reduced, so the user's risk taking is reduced.
+Fig. 7 depicts the average change in inventory for all users of the network on a daily basis.
+This value is the difference between the total number of user purchases on a day and the total number of sales on the same day [3].
+In Fig. 7, we present the rate of change in inventory of all users who have conducted a Bitcoin (BTC) or Ether (ETH) exchange on the network by day.
+It can be said that in general, the rate of change of this value for the two assets of Bitcoin (BTC) and Ether (ETH) is near zero or limited to be between +1 and -1.

+Change in inventory is an indicator of the risk taking characteristic of users.
+In particular, if the amount of user purchase is more than the amount of sales, it can be said that the user is investing in the desired asset, or in other words, the user is taking more risk on that asset.
+On the reverse side, if he/she is selling an asset, it means that the user is releasing that asset, so the user's risk taking level for that asset is reduced.
-In Figure 7, because the display of this feature by each user is out of the discussion of this article, a general graph of this feature is displayed throughout the network, which for each purchase carried out in the network, one sale can be recorded.
-It can be said that in general, the rate of change of this feature for the two assets of Bitcoin (BTC) and Ethereum (ETH) is near zero or +1 and -1.